Porcelain Enamel Lights Add Retro Touch to Rhode Island Home

 “The style we were going for was traditional, Cape Cod New England, but with a modern, fresh feeling,” Rhonda says.
 “We chose porcelain enamel lighting because it’s retro, nostalgic, and yet very current and modern which is what we were hoping to achieve while keeping with the style of our home.”

-On the front porch, the couple selected the Benjamin® Seaside Radial Wave Stem Mount Light in a Galvanized finish.
+On the front porch, the couple selected the Seaside Stem Mount Pendant Light in a Galvanized finish.
 The 16″ shade casts plenty of light onto the porch and the 36″ Galvanized stem brings the light low enough to be seen from the road.

 “Why hide such a beautiful fixture?!”
 Rhonda says.